 The linking chain stitch being checked.

-We then hand finish the scarves and perform a further full quality check before washing them by hand and smoothing them flat to dry.
+Back in Muckle Roe, we hand finish the scarves and perform a further full quality check before washing them by hand and smoothing them flat to dry.

 We wash all our scarves by hand in soft Shetland water.
 This brings out the luxurious softness of the wool.